-The Danish FSA supervises and monitors the insures and reinsures compliance with the Danish regulatory framework.
-The Danish FSA's strategy towards 2025 is based on four pillars: a robust financial sector, a proper financial sector, a supervisory and regulatory framework that reflects the development of society, and a professional and effective financial supervision.
+The Danish FSA supervises and monitors the insurers and reinsurers compliance with the Danish regulatory framework.
+The Danish FSA's strategy towards 2030 is based on a robust and proper financial sector with a particular focus on financial crime and targeted antimoney laundering supervision.
 Supervisory activities are risk-based, meaning that, based on an assessment of the probability and consequences of the various risks, the Danish FSA allocates resources according to where the risks are assessed to be significant and uses the instruments of financial regulation to limit these risks.
-In 2021, the FSA carried out five full inspections of non-life insurance companies.
-The inspections were carried out at one large and four smaller companies with different business models.
-Three of the companies operated in niche areas and the other two were multi-line companies.
-The majority of supervisory reactions were issued in the area of the management and control system, including key functions, solvency statements and outsourcing.